apostrophecms/uploadfs/README.md

 For a complete, very simple and short working example in which a user uploads a profile photo, see `sample.js`.

 Here's the interesting bit.
-Note that we do not supply an extension for the final image file, because we want to var Imagemagick figure that out for us.
+Note that we do not supply an extension for the final image file, because we want to have Sharp figure that out for us.

     app.post('/', multipartMiddleware, function(req, res) {
       uploadfs.copyImageIn(req.files.photo.path, '/profiles/me', function(e, info) {